 This course is designed as an elective for any students, or as a replacement for Physical Education II & III.
 The purpose of this course is to promote the development and maintenance of lifetime fitness.
-This course will cover the meaning and importance of fitness, body composition and weight control, muscular fitness, flexibility, cardiovascular fitness and design of a personal fitness program.
+This course will cover the meaning and importance of fitness, muscular fitness, flexibility, cardiovascular fitness and design of a personal exercise program.
 Activity units may include: weight training, circuit training, aerobics, step aerobics, power walking, biking, aerobic sports, jumping rope, meditation and stress relief practices.